How to Harvest Potatoes From Garden Beds and Containers

 When to Harvest Potatoes

-Home gardeners can harvest new potatoes and storage potatoes.
+Home gardeners can harvest either new potatoes or storage potatoes.
 All potato varieties can be harvested as new potatoes by digging up the plant before it reaches maturity.
 Here are some important details about harvesting new potatoes versus harvesting potatoes for storage:

 On the other hand, storage potatoes are ready to harvest 120 days from planting, so typically in late summer.
 The skin on the tuber should be thick and not easily peel off when you rub your thumb against the potato.
 Watch for the potato plant leaves to turn yellow and die back—this is when you want to start gradually watering the plant less to slow tuber growth and prevent rot.
 About two to three weeks after the plants have died back, when they’re completely brown and dry, is when the potatoes are ready to harvest.

-In any case, be sure to keep an eye on the forecast and harvest all potatoes before the first frost falls.
+In any case, be sure to keep an eye on the forecast and pick potatoes from the garden or from containers before the first frost falls.

 Once your plant shows the right signs of maturity, it’s potato harvest time!
+Now, you're probably wondering: How do I harvest potatoes?
+We'll walk you through it all.
 This will require a lot of digging up dirt, so wear your best gardening boots and gloves.

 Tools and Supplies Needed